 According to PowerWatch, a wireless baby monitor at less than 1 meter away from the baby’s crib was roughly equivalent to the microwave radiation experienced from a cell phone tower only 150 meters away.

-With monitors now wireless and the risk of strangulation from the cords no longer an issue, many parents are putting the monitors right in the crib so a distance of 1 meter or less is not so far fetched.
+With most baby monitors now wireless and the risk of strangulation from the cords no longer an issue, many parents are putting them right in the crib so a distance of 1 meter or less is not so far fetched.
 Even a wireless monitor across the room would still pose a danger, albeit a reduced one.

 How to Monitor Your Baby Without Wireless Technology